debjit-bw/interiit-consensys/README.md

 ## Getting Started

-Clone the template-snap repository [using this template](https://github.com/MetaMask/template-snap-monorepo/generate) and setup the development environment:
+Clone the repository and setup the development environment:

 ```shell
 yarn install && yarn start